lukaszliniewicz/Pandrator/README.md

 ## Contributing
 Contributions, suggestions for improvements, and bug reports are welcome.
 Please refer to the contributing guidelines for more information.

+## Tips
+- You can find a collection  of voice sample for example [here](https://aiartes.com/voiceai).
+They are intended for use with ElevenLabs, so you will need to pick an 8-12s fragment and save it as 22050khz mono .wav usuing for example Audacity.
+- You can find a collection of RVC models for example [here](https://voice-models.com/).

 ## To-do
 - [ ] Add the other APIs to the setup script.
 - [ ] Add importing/exporting settings.